Russell Lake West, Nova Scotia: Business

-A new 20 000 sq. ft retail centre "Baker Drive Centre" is currently available for pre-lease for Baker Dr. near Lindenwood Terrace.
+A new 20 000 sq. ft. retail center "Baker Drive Centre" is currently available for pre-lease for Baker Dr. near Lindenwood Terrace.
 A new retail plaza is currently slated to be developed along Baker Dr. opposite to Millstone Square and Sobeys.

 Community

-The residential portion of Russell Lake West is made up of a mix of low density single-family dwellings, as well as medium density townhomes and higher density condominium and apartment lowrises, several of them catering to a more mature or elderly demographic.
-There is also a Shannex residence, "Parkland at the Lakes" located at the bottom of Baker Drive in the area near the lake opposite to Freshwater Trail.
+The residential portion of Russell Lake West is made up of a mix of low density single-family dwellings, as well as medium-density townhouses, higher-density condominiums, and apartment low-rises.
+Several of them cater to an elderly demographic.
+There is also a Shannex residence, "Parkland at the Lakes," located at the bottom of Baker Drive in the area near the lake opposite to Freshwater Trail.

-With the neighbourhood being located on Russell Lake, many homes backing directly onto the lake itself, there are restrictions to residents including rules which restrict traffic on the lake due to the wildlife in the area.
+With the neighborhood being located on Russell Lake, with many homes backing directly onto the lake itself, there are restrictions to residents including rules which restrict traffic on the lake due to the wildlife in the area.